kwanlowe/kubeadm-bootstrap/README.md

 # Kubeadm Bootstrap

-This is a set of files to bootstrap Kubeadm, which in turn is a tool to bootstrap Kubernetes.
+This is a thin layer over Jeff Geerling's excellent Ansible playbooks (https://github.com/geerlingguy/ansible-role-kubernetes).
+It uses Terraform to spin up the nodes and an Ansible dynamic inventory.

-This creates a local installation of python, ansible and terraform in order to bootstrap a Google Compute Platform Kubernetes installation.
+Other helper functions in the Makefile create a local installation of python, ansible and terraform and pass necessary variables to the Galaxy role.

 There are other ways to do this, such as running a kubeadm container, but this repo is intended to demonstrate the setup.